Baldev Singh

 Baldev Singh (ਬਲਦੇਵ ਸਿੰਘ,बलदेव सिंह) (11 July 1902 – 29 June 1961) was an Indian Sikh political leader, he was an Indian independence movement leader and the first Defence Minister of India.
 Moreover, he represented the Punjabi Sikh community in the processes of negotiations that resulted in the independence of India, as well as the Partition of India in 1947.

 After independence, Baldev Singh was chosen to become the first Minister of Defence, and served in this post during the First Kashmir War between India and Pakistan.
 He was addressed often with the title of Sardar, which in Punjabi and Hindi means leader or chief.

 Early life and political career

 Baldev Singh was born on 11 July 1902 in the village of Dumna in a Jat family in the Rupar district of Punjab.
-His father was Sir Indra Singh, a reputed industrialist, and his mother was Nihal Kaur Singh (of village Manpur).
+His father was Sardar Bahadur Sir Indra Singh, a reputed steel industrialist, and his mother was Nihal Kaur Singh (of village Manpur).
+His family was related to the Badal family through two lines; one being to Teja Singh Badal and one to Surjeet Singh.
+Ajaib Singh was married to the Faridkot royal family, and his son was married to the Bushahr royal family.
+Sardar Baldev Singh’s nephew is Ravi Inder Singh, a prominent politician in Punjab.

 He was educated initially at Kainaur and subsequently at the Khalsa College in Amritsar, and began working in his father's firm in the steel industry.
 He rose to the position of director of the firm.
 He was married to Hardev Kaur of village Jallanpur in Punjab.
 They had two sons, Sarjit Singh and Gurdip Singh.

 Baldev Singh won an election to the Punjab provincial assembly under the Government of India Act 1935 in 1937, as a candidate of the Panthic Party.
 He became closely linked with Master Tara Singh and the Shiromani Akali Dal.